 We have been fascinated by the semantically mutated cacti to be found in Biodesign’s cacti garden as well as the impressive crested saguaro cacti pictured above in the Desert Botanical Garden, Phoenix.
 Though these mutations closely relate to those that lead to cancer in humans, plant biology limits the impact on the organism as a whole.
 As a consequence these cacti with ‘cancer’ are highly sought after by collectors and protected in the wild.

-We are now looking forward to the next stage where we will be in residence at The Institute of Cancer Research (ICR), London while we work on visual expressions inspired by cancer related biology to be exhibited in the Mayo Clinic, Arizona; Center for Disease Control & Prevention (CDC) Gallery, Washington; ASU Art Museum, Arizona and other USA venues (2020).
+We are now looking forward to the next stage where we will be in residence at The Barts Cancer Institute (BCI) and The Institute of Cancer Research (ICR), London while we work on visual expressions inspired by cancer related biology, exhibitions in 2020-21 include:

 We are currently developing the exhibition to include other international venues so if you would like to be a part of this project please contact Pamela Winfrey, Scientific Research Curator at the Biodesign Institute, Arizona State University.